 The way you light your home is changing, starting with how you shop for light bulbs.
+These days there are more advanced home lighting controls than there have ever been, meaning that you’ve got no excuse for not focusing any attention on your home’s lighting.

 In addition to new choices in technology – state of the art LEDs or CFLs, for example – you have a variety of options in terms of brightness, as well as how long you want the bulb to last.
 In addition, you have the option of spending more money up front on an energy efficient bulb that can save you money in the long-run.